EN Banner

 From the car park of Blue Lagoon, you find the storage facility by the car park.
 This storage facility is for big luggage that cannot fit in lockers.
 There is a small storage fee.
 From here, you will follow a path through volcanic lava rocks to the reception building of Blue Lagoon.

-You will find three queues for the entrance.
-Comfort entrance, Premium entrance, and Groups.
-According to the ticket that you have purchased, you will then join the queue accordingly.
+You will find three queues for the entrance: comfort entrance, Premium entrance, and Groups.
+According to the ticket you purchased, you will join the queue accordingly.

-At your turn, simply present your ticket (both electronic tickets and paper tickets are accepted) in exchange for a wristband.
+At your turn, present your ticket (both electronic and paper tickets are accepted) in exchange for a wristband.

 This wristband serves several functions.

-3. It contains the complimentary items (beverage and mask(s)) that come with your entrance ticket
+-It contains the complimentary items (beverage and mask/s) with your entrance ticket.

-4. It keeps a tab of all the additional purchases that you make in Blue Lagoon
+-It keeps a tab of all your purchases in Blue Lagoon.

 In a way, you use your wristband for almost everything within Blue Lagoon.
 I will explain each of them in detail.